LOCATION MATTERS – 7 TIPS FOR

 Once you take the right steps you’ll be beating the big boys at their own game.
 We have seven local business marketing ideas that you might like to try.

 International businesses have to work quite hard to make sure that their brand has the desired impact across the globe.
 What might read well in English could be offensive in another country, and even between different towns; the ideological ‘one vision’ can be tricky to pull off.

 This is where being local has the advantage.
 You know the culture and temperament of your area, you understand your customer’s quirks and you can predict their response to different ideas.
-By projecting your online branding and values messages directly at this well-understood market, you have the potential to get something very right that more distant competitors may currently be getting very wrong.
+By projecting your online branding and value messages directly at this well-understood market, you have the potential to get something very right that more distant competitors may currently be getting very wrong.

-According to Google, 50% of people who engage in mobile local searching will make a visit to that outlet on the same day.
+According to Google, 50% of people who engage in mobile local searching make a visit to that outlet on the same day.
 What’s more, 30% of customers would make a local purchase if they knew that an outlet was nearby.

 Those are powerful statistics and clearly an area where the local business has an advantage.
 Personal search results have a big part to play in this.
 Amongst other things, information on a searcher’s location works together with web page relevance to produce the results that the search engine deems most appropriate to enquirer needs.